spryker/spryker-docs/_includes/pbc/all/install-features/202403.0/marketplace/install-the-marketplace-merchant-portal-core-feature.md

 {% info_block warningBox "Verification" %}

-1. Log in to the Merchant Portal and click the profile picture.
+1. Log into the Merchant Portal.
+2. Click the profile picture.
-2. In the overlay of the secondary navigation, ensure that the **My Account** and **Logout** buttons are visible.
+3. In the overlay of the secondary navigation, ensure that the **My Account** and **Logout** buttons are visible.

 {% endinfo_block %}

 ## Install related features

-Integrate the following related features:
+Install the following related features:

 | FEATURE         | REQUIRED FOR THE CURRENT FEATURE | INSTALLATION GUIDE                                                                                                                                  |
 |-----------------|----------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------|